electrickery/pd-mjlib/README.txt

 can be quite busy but I will try and deal with any queries.

-GNU/Linux

-Run: "make -f makefile.linux" and all of the objects will be compiled individually.

-MacOS X

-Run: "make -f makefile.darwin" and all of the objects will be compiled individually.

-Windows

-There is a VC++ 6 project file included an it builds fine with that.
-I haven't tried anyother tools as yet.
-However there is a binary version included in case you haven't got the compiler.

-To install - add mjLib.dll to your pd library path:

-	-lib C:\pd\mjLib\mjLib

-and copy the contents of doc\mjLib  into

-	[pd home]\docs\5.reference\mjLib

-that should be you done.

 General notes

 This library will grow a bit - there are a few more objects that I want to